Manage Emotions When Quitting Smoking

-- 2Focus on the things you're improving.Think about the improved fitness levels you'll enjoy when you've replaced all of the time you spent smoking with exercise and healthy eating.
+- 2Think about the improved fitness levels you'll enjoy when you've replaced all of the time you spent smoking with exercise and healthy eating.
 Consider how you'll look, and how others will view you.
-Maintain your focus on those positive things, and you'll turn those good feelings into a reality of feeling and looking great.Advertisement
+Maintain your focus on those positive things, and you'll turn those good feelings into a reality of feeling and looking great.Focus on the things you're improving.Advertisement

 7 Ways to Improve Your Mood When You Stop Smoking